-Whether you’ve got pets running around your home, kids running around your home, chairs scraping or heavy pans dropping, you’ve got a perfect storm for creating dings, dents and scratches on your floor.
-If you have a large disposable income, you may not mind paying a professional floor refinisher to fix those scratches for you.
+Whether you’ve got pets running around your home, kids running around your home, chairs scraping, or heavy pans dropping, you’ve got a perfect storm for creating dings, dents, and scratches on your floor.
+If you have a large disposable income, you may not mind paying a professional floor refinisher to fix scratches for you.
 But, if you’re like most people who don’t have that kind of money, you’ll want to fix those scratches yourself.

-Well, for those little, tiny minor scratches in your wood floor, you can actually try and color match one of your kids crayons or even a sharpie pen.
-No really, you can.
-If you don’t have anything in your house that will do the trick, head to your local hardware store and pick up a Minwax Wax stick or Stain Markers which will hide a tiny scratch.
-Don’t be afraid to be creative and mix a couple of colors together to get just the right color match.
+Well, for those little, tiny, minor scratches on your wood floor, you can actually try and color match one of your kid’s crayons or even a sharpie pen.
+No, really, you can.
+If you don’t have anything in your house that will do the trick, head to your local hardware store and pick up a Minwax Wax stick or Stain Markers, which will hide a tiny scratch.
+The Minwax video below talks about repairing scratches in furniture, but it works the same for hardwood flooring.
+Also, don’t be afraid to be creative and mix a couple of colors to get just the right color match.

-If your sheet vinyl floors become scratches or scraped, the best thing to do is either fuse the surface or patch in some new matching material.
-If the cut or scratch is on the smaller side, it can be permanently fused with liquid seam sealer which is a clear compound that is sold wherever vinyl flooring is sold.
+If your sheet vinyl floors become scratched or scraped, the best thing to do is either fuse the surface or patch in some new matching material.
+If the cut or scratch is on the smaller side, it can be permanently fused with a liquid seam sealer; a clear compound sold wherever vinyl flooring is sold.

-Before applying the sealer, clean the area with a soft cloth that has been dipped in lacquer thinner.
-Once the area is clean, squeeze a thin bead of sealer into the crack or scratch, and after it has dried the scratch will be virtually gone.
+Before applying the sealer, clean the area with a soft cloth dipped in lacquer thinner.
+Once the area is clean, squeeze a thin bead of sealer into the crack or scratch, and after it has dried, the scratch will be virtually gone.

-Should you have a significant tear or burn in your floor, you’ll want to cut out the damaged area and replace it with a patch.
-You’ll need an extra piece of your flooring for this (often installers will leave some scraps for this very reason).
+Should you have a significant tear or burn on your floor, you’ll want to cut out the damaged area and replace it with a patch.
+You’ll need an extra piece of your flooring for this (often, installers will leave some scraps for this very reason).

-Often times you think you have a scratch or scrape in your porcelain tile, but if you give it a good cleaning, you realize the scratch or scrape was really a scuff mark that came right up.
-So, first thing, give your floors a good cleaning to see if a fix is even needed.
-To clean you can use a bucket of warm water mixed with ¼ cup of mild dishwashing soap.
+Often you think you have a scratch or scrape in your porcelain tile, but if you give it a good cleaning, you realize the scratch or scrape was really a scuff mark that came right up.
+First, give your floors a good cleaning to see if a fix is even needed.
+You can use a bucket of warm water mixed with ¼ cup of mild dishwashing soap to clean.
 Soak a soft sponge in the cleaning solution and wash the tiles.

-Want a really simple trick for scratched white tiles?
-Fill the scratch with a little toothpaste (use the paste not the gel) and you have any instant fix.
+Want a straightforward trick for scratched white tiles?
+Fill the scratch with a little toothpaste (use the paste, not the gel), and you have an instant fix.

-To repair bamboo flooring, you’ll first want to wipe down the area around the scratch with a damp cloth or even a damp paper towel.
+All floors are susceptible to scratches.
+Does bamboo flooring scratch easily?
+No, it doesn’t, but like any floor, it will happen.
+To repair bamboo flooring scratches, follow these steps.
+You’ll first want to wipe down the area around the scratch with a damp cloth or even a damp paper towel.
 Allow the area to dry completely.
 Next, using masking tape, mask the area directly around the scratch to keep the other areas protected during this process.
 Apply a small amount of wood putty to the scratch following the manufacturer’s directions, and rub away any excess using a damp paper towel.

-Allow the putty to completely dry before sanding with a fine-grit paper or sanding block until the surface of the area is smooth.
+Allow the putty to completely dry before sanding with a fine-grit paper or sanding block until the area’s surface is smooth.
 Remove the tape from the surrounding area and apply a thin coat of polyurethane sealer to the filled scratch and immediate area using a foam brush.
 Once the sealer has dried completely, you can walk on your floor again.